Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Gather and display all your essential Facebook Ads metrics on one page to measure and compare campaign performance or optimize future campaign strategies.

-Quickly see your top-performing Facebook ads to contrast ad spend, impressions, conversions, revenue, cost per transaction, and ROAS between campaigns.
+Quickly see your top-performing Facebook ads to contrast ad spend, impressions, conversions, revenue, cost per transaction, and return on ad spend (ROAS) between campaigns.

 Explore your Facebook ads data by channel or view your overall performance with our dashboard to learn which ads drive the most revenue or provide the most and least ROI.